sathvik-23/hope/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file with the following variables:
+3. Create a `.env` file in the backend directory with the following variables:
    ```
    GEMINI_API_KEY=your_gemini_api_key
    MONGODB_URI=your_mongodb_uri